HCL-TECH-SOFTWARE/connections-automation/README.md

 ansible-playbook -i environments/examples/cnx7/connections_7_with_component_pack/component_pack playbooks/third_party/setup-docker-registry.yml
 ```

-### Setup Kubernetes
+### Setting up Kubernetes

-This will install Kubernetes, set up kubectl and Helm and make Kubernetes cluster ready for Component Pack to be installed.
-However, this is really a minimum way of installing stable Kubernetes using kubeadm.
-We do advice using more battle ready solutions like kubespray or kops (or anything else) for production ready Kubernetes clusters.
+This will install Kubernetes, set up kubectl and Helm and make the Kubernetes cluster ready for Component Pack to be installed.
+However, this is really a minimum way of installing a stable Kubernetes using kubeadm.
+We do advice using more battle-proven solutions like kubespray or kops (or anything else) for production-ready Kubernetes clusters.

-This set of automation will install by default 1.18.10 and should be always able to install supported Kubernetes versions by Component Pack.
+This set of automation will install by default 1.18.10 and should be always able to install the Kubernetes versions supported by Component Pack.

 To install Kubernetes, execute: